Frostbite Racing 101

 Start: Class flag is lowered

-The P flag is a blue rectangle aka "Blue Peter" which traditionally means a ship is about to sail.
-The PY class flag is "W" and is the only one you need to recognize.
+The preparatory flag used indicates what starting penalty applies if you are OCS.
+The frostbite use flag-I which mean the "round the ends" rule applies ((more details here)) The Slow-PY class flag is "W" and is the only one you need to recognize.
 Each flag signal will be accompanied with a sound.

 Timing Your Start

 If you don't have a watch, buy a cheap waterproof watch.
 You'll get one in Argos for a tenner.

 What you should do is set up your watch with a countdown timer set to 3 min.

 At prepatory warning get ready to start your timer.